 - For this recipe, you will not need an ice-cream machine, just a food processor or even a blender.

 - Optionally, you can dip popsicles in the magic shell and sprinkle some crushed roasted almonds on top.

 Sugar-free banana popsicles recipe (chocolate & nut butter)

 - 3.5 oz (100 grams) chopped dark chocolate, 55% cocoa at least

 - 2 tablespoons Dutch-processed cocoa

 - ½ teaspoon ground cinnamon

-- 1 cup milk (can be almond, soy, or even cow’s milk for non-vegans)
+- 1 cup vegan milk (or regular milk for non-vegans)

 - ¼ - ⅓ cups honey or maple syrup